RLuckom/esp-programmer/hugo-site/content/posts/reprogramming-wifi-switch.md

 Finally, I was ready for a test.
 Previously, I had used the reset pad as a test method.
-I knew that shorting the reset pad to ground should have made the board reset, which looked like a few flases of the blue onboard LED followed by a blue pulse.
+I knew that shorting the reset pad to ground should have made the board reset, which looked like a few flashes of the blue onboard LED followed by a blue pulse.
 But now, when I grounded the reset pin, a red LED came on, and none of the blue ones did.
 By trial and error, I realized that if I did not make the specified connection between GPIO 16 and ground during startup, the regular reset would happen.
 But if GPIO 16